Keremqk/ant-colony-simulator/README.md

 # ant-colony-simulator
 Object-oriented Python simulation demonstrating modular backend design, inheritance hierarchies, and event-driven system logic.

 This project simulates an ant colony defending against invading bees using an event-driven architecture.
-Built entirely in Java, it emphasizes inheritance, encapsulation, and modular design patterns common in modern backend systems.
+Built entirely in Python, it emphasizes inheritance, encapsulation, and modular design patterns common in modern backend systems.

 # Core Features
 - Modular agent system with ants and bees as autonomous objects